 SA2 thanks TSG RAN for the LS on AIML data collection, RP-242389 (S2-2411455).

+Regarding the action on SA2 from TSG RAN: “The standardized solutions for data collection (if standardized) need to meet the requirements above.
+TSG RAN kindly asks TSG SA to initiate the work and at least for SA2 to provide inputs on solutions 1b, 2, and 3 by RAN#106”, SA2 could not reach consensus on the feasibility, for any of the options outlined above, to meet RAN requirements specified in RP-242389 (S2-2411455).

 A full evaluation of potential solutions for all UE side data collection options would require further study in SA2, and coordination with SA5, SA3, and RAN2.